ganga-devs/GangaGSoC2024/README.md

 - That the [setup.py](setup.py) file is updated with any extra `python` package dependencies that you may have introduced.
 - Update the file [PROJECT.md](PROJECT.md) to document what you have done and how we can test it.
 You can also include images or short screen grabbed movies that illustrate functionality.
 - Add a file CV.pdf that contains your CV.
-- That you have implemented tests of the code that can be tested with running `python -m unittest` to illustrate that everything works as expected.
+- That you have implemented tests of the code that can be tested with running `python -m pytest` to illustrate that everything works as expected.
 Tests should be placed in the directory `test` and have self-explaining names.

 ## Ganga initial task